Byshkin/GraphNNSmallMolecules/README.md

-# GraphNNSmallMolecules
+# Graph Neural Network fro small molecules.

-Thus us the improvement of the code from  https://github.com/limresgrp/free-energy-gnn
+This is the improvement of the code from  https://github.com/limresgrp/free-energy-gnn Coolmomentum optimizer is used and weight decay is added